Tips for Working Remotely

 How Can Remote Workers Avoid Burnout?

-As well as taking care of your working environment, another important factor to be mindful of in order to avoid burnout is your working hours.
-When you are in a physical office, there is a time at which everyone normally goes home, but when you are already home.
-Working past this time is easy to do, and if you’re a dedicated employee you can find yourself regularly putting in extra hours.
+As well as taking care of your working environment, another important factor to be mindful of in order to avoid burnout is work hours.
+When you are in a physical office, there is a time at which everyone normally goes home.
+But when you are already home, working past this time is easy to do, and if you’re a dedicated employee you can find yourself regularly putting in extra hours and responding out of hours to phone calls.
 This can lead to overwork and eventually burnout.
-As much as possible, stick to regular working hours and create a mental boundary between work time and home time.
+As much as possible, stick to a regular work schedule and create a mental boundary between work time and home time.

 image